Skarlso/crd-to-sample-yaml/README.md

 And the tests locations are [here](https://github.com/external-secrets/external-secrets/tree/3a1c8b8ab51f1bc151ee33c2f555376d1a543f35/tests).

+## Schema validation between versions

+For information on this feature please see [Schema Validation README](SCHEMA_VALIDATION.md).

 ## Getting started

 - Prerequisites: Go installed on your machine.
 (Check out this link for details: https://go.dev/doc/install)